dandeliongold/mcp-config-editor/README.md

 The main difference between this and Toolbase is that this app is more of a general MCP configuration file manager, while Toolbase is focused on streamlining setup for a curated list of popular servers.
 If this app still looks too complicated, you should try Toolbase first to see if it meets your needs.

+You can also use this app side-by-side with other apps like Toolbase.

 Hopefully Claude Desktop will just add something like this to the app soon to make MCP setup a little more accessible.

 ## Features